-Being eco-friendly is an ongoing initiative at Pentillie, whether it’s making major changes to the running of the Castle, by installing our own bio-mass boiler, or simple but effective actions such as using low energy light bulbs and retaining heat by drawing the curtains and shutting the shutters!
+Being eco-friendly is an ongoing initiative at Pentillie, whether it’s making major changes to the running of the Castle, by installing our own bio-mass boiler, and our new electric car charging podPOINT, or simple but effective actions such as using low energy light bulbs and retaining heat by drawing the curtains and shutting the shutters!
+We are also proud to be a member of the Green Tourism Business Scheme.
+We were recently awarded Silver for our green efforts.

 We do our best to source fresh local Cornish & Devon produce.
 It minimises our carbon footprint and it makes for tastier food.
 In fact, many of our ingredients have zero food miles because we grow and raise them here: fresh herbs, apple juice and pheasant (Nov-Feb).
 In season, we forage as much as we can (including elderflower, wild garlic, samphire, sloes, blackberries and wild mushrooms) from the Pentillie estate.
 Any food waste is composted and used in the gardens.